Avvo Rating Badge

 Each case will be decided on its facts.
 Our discussions of Illinois cases that address adequacy of consideration in restrictive covenants are here.

-The attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting non-compete, trade secret and restrictive covenant lawsuits.
+The attorneys at DiTommaso Lubin have over thirty years of experience defending and prosecuting non-compete, trade secret and restrictive covenant lawsuits.
 We are committed to fighting for our clients’ rights in the courtroom and at the negotiating table.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated non-compete and trade secret and covenant not to compete cases for clients all over the Chicago area.
 To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.

 Client Reviews